Papa-Yaga/Papa-Yaga/README.md

 ## Hello fellow Person, I'm Sergej :) 👋

+Before turning to Data i used to be a concept artist.
+To those unfamiliar with the term, this means i have been turning visions into visualizations ever since ive been young.
+Eventually i have realized that i enjoy the impact my work had on the decisions of my clients so much that i decided to pursue a purer form of translation: Data to Decision.

 ## 🙂👉👉 Some quick facts about Me

-* I used to draw for the entertainment industry as a concept artist.
+* I used to draw for the entertainment industry as a digital artist.
 * In my past i have gathered first experience at analysing data at Fidor Bank.
 * Extremely interested in using data as a way of influencing decisions